samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v0.3
+- Fixed bug where the script would not close when the installation was finished
 #### v0.2
 - Fixed bug with colors
 - Added support for CentOS